-Located within 20 minutes walk from the Tasmanian Museum and Art Gallery, Narryna is a gem of Australian colonial architecture containing a rich collection of Tasmanian fine and decorative arts.
+Located within 20 minutes’ walk from the Tasmanian Museum and Art Gallery, Narryna is an 1830s merchant’s house linked to the origins of Salamanca Place and Battery Point.

-Haig built warehouses facing Salamanca Place in 1834 and set up as a merchant and shipbuilder while also operating goods and passenger services to mainland ports.
-Haig was forced to sell up after an economic downturn hit the Australian colonies in 1842.
+In 1834 Haig built Salamanca Place’s first warehouses and set up as a merchant, shipbuilder and whaler.
+He was forced to sell up after an economic downturn hit Sydney in 1842.

-Narryna was later the residence of an array of Hobart businessmen and women, lawyers, politicians and bankers.
-In 1955 it became Australia's first folk museum through the efforts of local residents who formed a collection that is redolent of the mercantile and maritime histories of Salamanca Place and Battery Point.
+Narryna was later the residence of Hobart businessmen and women, lawyers, politicians and bankers.
+In 1955 it became Australia's first folk museum through the efforts of Hobart residents who formed a collection that is redolent of the mercantile and maritime histories of Salamanca Place and Battery Point.

 Tuesday – Saturday 10:00 am – 4:30 pm

 Closed: Good Friday, Hobart Show Day (26 October 2017), Christmas Day, Boxing Day and New Year's Day